Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 :::

 ### WorldPositionStays usage
 When using the `NetworkObject.TrySetParent` or `NetworkObject.TryRemoveParent` methods, the `WorldPositionStays` parameter is synchronized with currently connected and late joining clients.
 When removing a child from its parent, you should use the same `WorldPositionStays` value that was used to parent the child.
-More specifically when `WorldPositionStays` is set to false this applies, but if you are using the defalt value of `true` then this is not required (because it is the default).
+More specifically when `WorldPositionStays` is set to false this applies, but if you are using the defalt value of `true` then this isn't required (because it is the default).

 When the `WorldPositionStays` parameter in `NetworkObject.TrySetParent` is the default value of `true`, this will preserve the world space values of the child `NetworkObject` relative to the parent.
 However, sometimes you might want to only preserve the local space values (i.e. pick up an object that only has some initial changes to the child's transform when parented).
 Through a combination of `NetworkObject.TrySetParent` and `NetworkBehaviour.OnNetworkObjectParentChanged` you can accomplish this without the need for a `NetworkTransform`.
 To better understand how this works, it is important to understand the order of operations for both of these two methods: